 Take a listen to this song and you'll see why I might do a post about an all Thievery Corporation cocktail hour.
 Thievery Corporation is an electronic music duo out of the DC area and this track has that reggae-infused vibe as well.

 Wow!
 That was so awesome!
 I'm glad I thought about this theme for another one of my Charleston Wedding DJ playlist ideas for the cocktail hour.
 Now, I'll patiently wait til we get some warmer weather back into Charleston in the coming weeks and months.
 In the meantime, thank you very much for finding me and this blog and since you made it all the end of this post, that must mean you enjoyed it.
 It is a passion of mine to supply my prospective brides and clients with fresh content up on my website.
 If you are interested in learning more about me, feel to free to click back over to other sections of my blog.
-Are you getting married in 2018 or 2019 and beginning to search for your wedding vendors?
+Are you getting married in 2020 or beyond and beginning to search for your wedding vendors?
 Click on the link up above to be taken over to my contact form to fill out your information so we can set up a time to talk about your wedding.